dobrienphd/ParticleZoo/README.md

 # Limit particle count
 PHSPConvert --maxParticles 1000000 input.IAEAphsp output.phsp

-# Project particles to a plane during conversion
+# Project particles along their direction to a plane during conversion
+# (--projectToX and --projectToY are also available)
 PHSPConvert --projectToZ 100.0 input.phsp output.IAEAphsp

 # Filter by particle type